jo2lxq/wafl/WAFL-ViT/README.md

 ### Final model accuracy and loss

 You can check the final model loss and accuracy of all nodes as a result of the model training.
-That scores are recorded in the log file(`results/{result folder name}/log.txt`) as shown in the following example:
+These scores are recorded in the log file(`results/{result folder name}/log.txt`) as shown in the following example:

 ```plain text
 Initial Epoch (node0): Loss: 3.75950 Accuracy: 0.44291